Introducing Slack Connect: the future of business communication

 - Strengthen business relationships

-Keeping a company’s data protected is critical when working with external organisations.
-Admins and security professionals can rest assured that all Slack’s enterprise-grade security features and compliance standards extend to Slack Connect: data loss prevention, retention and e-discovery.
-Slack also provides Enterprise Key Management* via Amazon Web Services, giving organisations complete control over their data and who can see it.
+Keeping a company’s data protected is critical when working with external organizations.
+Admins and security professionals can rest assured that all of Slack’s enterprise-grade security features and compliance standards extend to Slack Connect: data loss prevention, retention and e-discovery.
+Slack also provides Enterprise Key Management* via Amazon Web Services, giving organizations increased control over their data and who can see it.

-‘Our largest customers, like TD Ameritrade and Iress, put enormous effort into security and compliance’, Butterfield says, ‘and external communication often moves out of band.
-It goes to text messages and WhatsApp – and the organisation has no visibility or ability to retain important records.’
+“Our largest customers, like TD Ameritrade and Iress, put enormous effort into security and compliance,” Butterfield says, “and external communication often moves out of band.
+It goes to text messages and WhatsApp—and the organization has no visibility or ability to retain important records.”

-With Slack Connect, admins can maintain control over their organisation’s data and monitor external access.
-And unlike email – which leaves users open to the risk of spam and phishing – when they work in channels, teams receive messages and files only from verified members.
+With Slack Connect, admins can maintain control over their organization’s data and monitor external access.
+And unlike email—which leaves users open to the risk of spam and phishing—when they work in channels, teams receive messages and files only from verified members.

-‘Email is an open front door to security threats to an organisation – USD 12 billion in losses are caused by business email scams, and 90% of data breaches are from phishing.
-If you want a more secure collaboration solution for your organisation, the first thing that you can do is take your employees out of email and into Slack.’
+“Email is an open front door to security threats to an organization—$12 billion in losses are caused by business email scams, and 90% of data breaches are from phishing.
+If you want a more secure collaboration solution for your organization, the first thing you can do is take your employees out of email and into Slack.”

 As Slack has become trusted across regulated industries, we’ve invested to meet and exceed some of the most stringent security standards available.
-You can be confident that Slack offers solutions to help organisations to address all their compliance requirements.
+You can be confident that Slack offers solutions to help organizations address all of their compliance requirements.

 Get work done faster with partners and vendors

 When you bring projects with external teams out of siloed email inboxes and into Slack, communication happens in real time with all the right people.
-Organisations can join together to work and make decisions more quickly with customers, vendors and partners.
+Organizations can come together to work and make decisions more quickly with customers, vendors and partners.

 Customers have been using Slack Connect to: